tc39/notes/meetings/2025-11/november-19.md

 JHD: That is totally fair we need to make the case for them better regardless of API structure.
 But with the stuff RRB and I looked through all last night, all four have enough use cases we have to take enough time to prepare the case and deliver it.
 In a future case I’m sure we can do that.

-CDA: +1 from Devon and Ross.
+CDA: +1 from DRO and RKG.
 Matthew is next on the queue.

 MAH: As I just mentioned we need to know about non-enumerable properties.
 Care about the keys.
 Having non-enumerable ones.

-CDA: +1 from Christian.
+CDA: +1 from CHU.

 CM: Just asking from a position of genuine ignorance: in surveying of all the code that’s out there, I don’t have any doubt that you seen occurrences of these patterns a lot, but can you tell if they’re in performance sensitive contexts?
 Just because people write the code a lot doesn’t necessarily mean that code gets executed a lot, in the sense of being in a loop or in some operation you’re performing frequently.
 Do you know anything about that?